spacemandev-git/qtumbounties/README.md

 Tasks:
 - Medium - We currently only allow importing files from within Qtum.
 We want to allow imports from github gists as well.
+- Easy - Build and deploy any DAPP using Qmix and report any feature requests or bugs

 # x86 VM
 https://github.com/qtumproject/x86lib